Septimis/forgetMeNot/Documentation/ProjectPlan.md

 *Duration*: Initial requirements gathering will take place over a conference call.
 Requirement adjustments or addition will continue to occur throughout the development process.

 ### **High Level Design**
 *Goal*: Achieve an understanding of the projects processes in a basic sense without any code being written.
-This will include low fidelity prototypes and requirements refinement.
+This will include low fidelity prototypes, platform delivery, project architecture, and requirements refinement.

 *Duration*: Predicted to take one week to achieve.
 Can be adjusted as needed.

 ### **Low Level Design**
-*Goal*: Become more specific with processes within the app.
-High fidelity prototypes will be developed and showcased to clients.
+*Goal*: Become more specific with processes within the project.
+Describes *how* each part of the project will work.
+High fidelity prototypes may be created.
 Requirements will continue to be adjusted as needed.

 *Duration*: Predicted to take 2-3 weeks to complete.